dazraf/fx-balances/README.md

 # FX Trade Tech Interview

-This is my attempt to improve on the solution given during the session (I just couldn't leave it alone).
+This is my attempt to improve on the solution given during the session (I just couldn't leave it alone!).
-It's still a toy example, but at least there is some separation of concerns and better abstractions and lot more tests!
+It's still a toy example, but at least there is some separation of concerns, better abstractions and lot more tests!

 [ApplicationTest](src/test/ApplicationTest.kt) is perhaps the most comprehensive integration test.

 ## Structure
-The structure is strictly object oriented as I felt this may be a familiar approach for most.
+The structure is strictly object-oriented as I felt this may be a familiar approach for most.
-I can do functional implementation as a separate exercise.
+I can do a functional implementation as a separate exercise.

 Here is the sequence diagram for the flow: